Publication Date: Wednesday September 16, 1998

 LATE NIGHT RESTAURANT

-The night owls in our community weighed in for the first time this year on their favorite restaurants to hang out in after dark.
-The winner was Lyon's Restaurant, on El Camino Real in Los Altos.
-Lyon's signature dish is prime rib, topped with onions or mushrooms, but that's only served 'til 10 p.m.
-After that, you can get big Caesar salads, chicken quesadillas, French fries or anything else on their special "late night" menu.
+This is just the second year for this category, but already we seem to have a dynasty in the works.
+When local night owls want grub after hours they go to Lyon's Restaurant on El Camino Real in Los Altos.
+Lyon's signature dish is prime rib, topped with onions or mushrooms, but that's only served till 10 p.m.
+After that, you can get big Caesar salads, chicken quesadillas, french fries or anything else on their special "late night" menu.
 The 24-hour restaurant caters to many of the bar-hopping crowd, who come by to have a nibble before they call it an evening.
-If you're craving something sweet at 2 o'clock in the morning, Lyon's also has an array of desserts, from New York cheesecake, lemon meringue pie and apple pie to a huge ice cream sundae with three scoops of ice cream and your choice of sauce.
-The second place late-night restaurant winner is Il Fornaio on Cowper Street near University Avenue in Palo Alto.
-Tied for third place were Denny's and Stickney's.
+If you're craving something sweet at 2 a.m., Lyon's also has an array of desserts, from New York cheesecake, lemon meringue pie and apple pie to a huge ice cream sundae with three scoops of ice cream and your choice of sauce.
+The second-place late-night restaurant winner is Il Fornaio on Cowper Street near University Avenue in Palo Alto.
+The Peninsula Fountain and Grill came in third.

 MEAL FOR UNDER $5

-The status quo held firm in the local pizza scene during this year's poll.
-Applewood Inn, with 67 votes, was selected as the most popular pizzeria for the seventh year in a row.
+Make it eight years straight.
+Once again, Menlo Park's Applewood Inn was selected as the most popular pizzeria in the area.
 At Applewood, customers can find both exotic and traditional toppings for their pizzas.
-Applewood has made its excellent reputation by creating unusual variations of pizza for adult tastes.
+Applewood has built its excellent reputation by creating unusual variations of pizza for adult tastes.
 Creative minds have come up with sophisticated flavor combinations with an international edge, such as the Nice (spinach, ricotta, red onions and tomatoes), the Dallas (chili sauce, barbecue beef, chilies and red peppers), and the Athens (marinated eggplant, feta, sun-dried tomatoes and capers).
 None of this deters from the bottom line of an excellent pizza: a terrific, chewy crust, cheese thick enough to pull off in strings and a flavorful tomato sauce.
-Pizz'a Chicago again came in second, with 57 votes, and Round Table again finished third, with 43 votes.
+Pizz'a Chicago again came in second, while Vicolo Pizzeria finished third.

 Applewood Inn, 1001 El Camino Real, Menlo Park, 324-3486